cran-task-views/Distributions/Distributions.md

   `r pkg("SuppDists")` also provides a function that returns moments, skewness, kurtosis. `r pkg("fBasics")` the normal inverse Gaussian and standardized normal inverse Gaussian distributions.
+  `r pkg("tsdistributions")` provides the normal inverse Gaussian distribution.
   The generalized inverse gaussian (GIG) distribution can be found in `r pkg("gamlss.dist")`, `r pkg("ginormal")`, `r pkg("HyperbolicDist")`, `r pkg("QRM")`, `r pkg("rmutil")`.
 The truncated GIG is also available in `r pkg("ginormal")`.
 A random generator is